mcn1349/Ignis-Eye-Animation/README.md

 # Ignis-Eye-Animation

 This project was inspired from the show Yu-Gi-Oh!
 Vrains and we made these animation sites for fun.
-The ignis' eye will fillow your cursor.
+The Ignis' eye will fillow your cursor.

 <strong>Links</strong> (only works in desktop browser)
 <ul>